lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-The number of attributes of each vertex will be now two, one for the position components and another one for the texture coordinates.
+The number of attributes of each vertex will now be two, one for the position components and another one for the texture coordinates.
 The
 attribute definition itself is quite similar to the one used for the positions, in this case, the size will be for two floats.

 ## Scene

 If we are going to represent 3D scenes, we need to project from the 3D world into a 2D space (the screen).
 We will need to use a perspective
 projection matrix in order to avoid distortions and to represent far away objects smaller than closer ones.
-We will create a new structs to
+We will create a new struct to
 model world information ina file named `scene.zig` (located in `src/eng` and that shall be added to
 `mod.zig`: `pub const scn = @import("scene.zig");`).
 It will include a new struct named `ProjData` that which is defined like this: